 Captive Portal Troubleshooting

-Fix hotel, airport, and coffee shop Wi-Fi login pages that won't load
+Fix hotel, airport, and coffee shop Wi-Fi login pages that won't load.
+Troubleshoot captive portal issues with DNS, browser, and network settings.

 You connect to hotel or airport Wi-Fi and your device says "connected" but nothing loads.
 You know there's supposed to be a login page where you enter a room number, accept terms, or pay for access – but it never shows up.
 That login page is called a captive portal, and getting it to appear is one of the most common public Wi-Fi frustrations.